SmithPeder/dotfiles/README.md

 # LaTeX
-> This is a WIP LaTeX setup guide
+> This is a work in progress LaTeX setup guide

 # Markdown
 Markdown setup to edit markdown files using `vim`.
 This will let you edit a markdown file in vim, and with `:w` the